 Mergers and Acquisitions

-In June 2015, Campbells continued its plan to diversify beyond soup and into "faster-growing categories" after buying salsa maker Garden Fresh Gourmet for $231 million.
+In June 2015, Campbell continued its plan to diversify beyond soup into "faster-growing categories" by buying salsa maker Garden Fresh Gourmet for $231 million.
 Garden Fresh Gourmet, which is also a top maker of hummus, dips, and tortilla chips, generated $100 million in net sales in 2014.